sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 ## File Structure

+Source code is in the `packages` folder.

-`/app` is a the next.js app.
+`app` is a the next.js app.
 Routing is done using the file system.
 For example, the page `/app/pages/xyz.tsx` would be served at `domain.com/xyz`.
 Pages are rendered server-side and hydrated client side.
 Data fetching can happen on the server or client.
 [Learn more](https://nextjs.org/docs/basic-features/data-fetching)

-`/server` is the server that runs the REST API and websockets.
+`server` is the server that runs the REST API and websockets.
 Each API resource gets a router file inside `/server/api`.

-`/api-client` is a library to wrap network calls to the api in a neater, **type-safe** interface.
+`api-client` is a library to wrap network calls to the api in a neater, **type-safe** interface.

-`/common` is where common code and types go.
+`common` is where common code and types go.
 It is imported into the other three packages.

-`/infrastructure` is for docker and other deployment files.
-You can ignore it.
+The `infrastructure` folder is for docker and other deployment files.
+You can mostly ignore it.

+## Developing

+Run `yarn dev` at root level to get everything running and hot-reloading. `yarn test` at root level runs all tests, but you can also selectively run tests by running `yarn test` while inside a package.

+Your IDE should do type-checking for you.
+You can run type-checks manually with `yarn tsc`.

 ## Style